 - 1 14 oz can tomato sauce (398 mL)

-- 1 tbsp natural hickory liquid smoke flavour
+- 1 tablespoon natural hickory liquid smoke flavour

-- 4-6 tbsp coleslaw dressing (add to your liking)
+- 4-6 tablespoon coleslaw dressing (add to your liking)

 - 10 whole wheat buns

-Add pulled pork; stir to coat and warm through.
+- Add pulled pork to reduced liquid; stir to coat and warm through.